-Tom brings considerable experience in industry, finance and academia having held senior roles at commercial companies and universities in the UK and overseas.
-After gaining early experience in the power sector with Alstom, he went on to pursue a career in banking, most recently at Japanese investment bank, Nomura, where he was a director in corporate finance.
-After completing his PhD in 2011, Tom has worked for a number of academic institutions in the UK and overseas and has a tenured position with Curtin University in Australia where he led, until recently, the specialist energy MBA.
+Tom brings considerable insight gained in industry, finance and academia having held senior roles in companies and universities in the UK and overseas.
+After gaining early experience in the power sector with Alstom, he went on to pursue a career in banking, most recently at Japanese investment bank Nomura, where he was a director in corporate finance.
+Since completing his PhD (in fuel cell and hydrogen economics) in 2011, Tom worked in academia internationally and held a tenured position with Curtin University in Australia where he led, until recently, the specialist energy MBA.

 Tom received an MEng in electrical engineering from Imperial College, an MBA from the London Business School and a PhD in hydrogen and fuel cell economics from the University of Strathclyde.
 He speaks English and French fluently and has good conversational Spanish.